timothyarmes/TAFetchedResultsController/README.md

 ## Using TAFetchedResultsSectionInfo

 TAFetchedResultsSectionInfo is used is much the same way as NSFetchedResultsSectionInfo.
-You should respond to the same callback to update your table, and you should ask it for information about your sections and cells in your table's datasource methods.
+You should respond to the same callbacks to update your table, and you should ask it for information about your sections and cells in your table's datasource methods.

 The big gotcha is that you should **always** use the *allSections* method to get a list of the sections.
 The *sections* method will return the list from the underlying base class, and will therefore be incomplete (missing as it will the empty sections).